Transparent heart icon with white outline and + sign.

 Rating: 6/10

-Now the two foes now having to negotiate how to live out each others’ lives while they’re waiting for their bodies to swap back.
-Cassandra has an upcoming audition to get into the Julliard school of music, and Katie has a daily schedule of videos that her parents force her to make.
+Now the two foes have to negotiate how to live out each others’ lives while they’re waiting for their bodies to swap back.
+Cassandra has an upcoming audition to get into the Julliard School of Music, and Katie has a daily schedule of videos that her parents force her to make.

 Adult viewers will anticipate that the lessons are going to go both ways.
 Yes, Katie begins to learn how painful it is to be bullied, but Cassandra also learns that Katie’s life isn’t as idyllic as it seemed from the outside: bullies sometimes have problems of their own.
 And it is no spoiler at all to say that by film’s end, the two of them have become the best of buddies.